 The castle of Joux

-The castle changed ownership in the fourteenth century and finally became the property of Philip the Good (1396-1467) of the House of Burgundy in 1454, whose eastern border defended it.
+The castle changed ownership in the fourteenth century and became the property of Philip the Good (1396-1467), Duke of Burgundy, in 1454.

-The conquest of Franche-Comté by Louis XIV (1638-1715) became final in 1678 with the signing of the Treaty of Nimwegen and the castle and Franche-Comté became part of the French kingdom.
+The conquest of Franche-Comté by Louis XIV (1638-1715) in 1678 was confirmed by the Treaty of Nimwegen.
+The castle and the Franche-Comté became part of the French kingdom.

-The king sent his military architect and engineer Vauban (1633-1707) to the recently conquered area to strengthen the new borders.
-The forts in Belfort and Besançon bear witness to this.
-In 1690, the castle de Joux was also integrated into the Vauban defense line.
+The architect and engineer Vauban (1633-1707) built the castles in Belfort and Besançon and integrated the castle of Joux into the Vauban defence line.